- You should never feel pressured by others to get a tattoo.

 - Granulomas (bumps) or keloid scars (overgrowth of dense tissue that usually grows beyond the site of the skin injury or tattoo can develop)

-- Blood-borne diseases such as hepatitis B, hepatitis C, tuberculosis, tetanus, and HIV can be contracted if the equipment is contaminated with an infected person’s blood and hasn’t been sterilized properly
+- Blood-borne diseases such as hepatitis B, hepatitis C, tetanus, and HIV can be contracted if the equipment is contaminated with an infected person’s blood and hasn’t been sterilized properly

 - Tattoos can be a problem if you need an MRI (magnetic resonance imaging).
 Although rare, ink from a tattoo can sometimes warm up during an MRI and cause burning, swelling, or both.
 For example, if you need an MRI of your leg and you have a tattoo on your calf, there could be a problem (there’s no problem if you are having an MRI of a body part that doesn’t have a tattoo).
 The ink from a tattoo can also affect the quality of the image.

-- Difficult to moniter skin changes – If a tattoo is placed near a skin lesion or mole, it could be difficult to monitor any changes as it will likely blend into the tattoo.
+- Difficult to monitor skin changes – If a tattoo is placed near a skin lesion or mole, it could be difficult to monitor any changes as it will likely blend into the tattoo.
 Additionally, the International Agency for Research on Cancer has classified certain chemicals in tattoo ink as carcinogenic or something that could potentially cause cancer.

 How long does it usually take for a tattoo to heal?